MathWorks-Teaching-Resources/DC-Circuit-Analysis/README.md

 ## Products

  *MATLAB* is used throughout.
-Tools from *Simulink®, Simscape, Simscape Electrical™, and DSP System Toolbox™* are used frequently as well. *Symbolic Math Toolbox™* is used as well for the [!syms](https://www.mathworks.com/help/symbolic/syms.html) function.
+Tools from *Simulink®, Simscape, Simscape Electrical™, and DSP System Toolbox™* are used frequently as well. *Symbolic Math Toolbox™* is used as well for the [syms](https://www.mathworks.com/help/symbolic/syms.html) function and *Control System Toolbox™* is used for the [tf](https://www.mathworks.com/help/releases/R2024b/control/ref/tf.html?overload=tf+false) function.

 # Scripts